umarawais84/sars2-primer-del-diff/README.md

 ```

+If you want, I can add a **fun ASCII-style project header** to make it look even more like a student-coded project.
-Do you want me to also make a **shorter, one-line GitHub repo description** that matches this student vibe for when people see your repo on the search page?
+Do you want me to add that at the top?
 ```